-Oklahoma Notary Bond
+Oklahoma Notary Bond Guide

-What is an Oklahoma notary bond?
+What Is an Oklahoma Notary Bond?

 Oklahoma Statute §49-2 requires individuals file a $1,000 surety bond as part of the notary commission application process.
 These bonds ensure individuals perform their notarial duties according to state laws.
 Oklahoma notary bonds must be filed within 60 days of a notary's commission.
 They remain valid for the state's required 4-year term.